matheustardivo/paste-sin/README.md

-# Paste-sin: a pastebin app like using Sinatra and Pygments with Albino (https://github.com/github/albino)
+# Paste-sin: a pastebin app like using Sinatra and Pygments

 ## Installation